amaha7984/Generative_Models/Flow_Matching/Image_to_Image_Translation/Unpaired_Image_to_Image_Translation/README.md

 # Unpaired Image-to-Image Translation with Flow Matching in Latent Space (Unsupervised Domain Translation)
 ## This project explores development of Generative Model based on Flow Matching principle as introduced by Lipman et al.
 ## Reference: https://github.com/facebookresearch/flow_matching
+## We have investigated the optimal path construction between two unknown distribution without having paired input and target images.